 Pachauri, who recently turned 75, knows a thing or two about women in science.
-He first met the love of his life at The Energy Resources Institute [TERI], the Delhi-based research campus he directed for 33 years.
-Sadly, it didn’t work out—like 40% of modern relationships, he says, it ended in the [sex crimes] courts—but he still hasn’t given up on finding The One.
+He first met the love of his life at The Energy Resources Institute [TERI], a Delhi-based research campus he directed for 33 years.
+Sadly, it didn’t work out (like 40% of modern relationships, he says, it ended in the [sex crimes] courts), but he still hasn’t given up on finding The One.

 “She’s out there somewhere, in a junior research rôle in one of the systems sciences, I know it: a goddess deployed to earth for the benefit of wretched old me.
 And I’ll break the news to her even if I have to be escorted out of every Habitat Dome, Climate Excellence Tetrahedron and Innovation Frustum in the developing world,” he quipped.